WATCH: Utah man slams into motorcyclist, with intent to kill - NewsBreak

 Authorities say the incident happened at a Salt Lake County apartment complex on Thursday.

 In the video, the victim is seen sitting on a motorcycle outside of an apartment complex.
-Cordova’s car is seen speeding directly towards the victim, slamming into him moments later.WATCH: SLCPD releases bodycam footage from deadly carjacking suspect shootout DISTURBING: Ogden meth user sets house on fire
+Cordova’s car is seen speeding directly towards the victim, slamming into him moments later.Walmart increases salary for truck drivers to over $100,000 Hartford police arrest 8 in large-scale drug bust

 The impact sent the victim flying into the air, landing on the car’s windshield before eventually falling to the ground.
 Cordova is seen quickly hopping out of his car while aggressively confronting the victim.